adityayadav0111/signature-verfication-using-siamese-net/README.md

 ## 🚀 Project Overview

 Traditional signature verification methods rely heavily on manual inspection, making them time-consuming and prone to human error.
-This project leverages **Deep Learning** and **Computer Vision** techniques to build an intelligent system capable of distinguishing between **genuine** and **forged** signatures.
+This project leverages **Deep Learning** techniques to build an intelligent system capable of distinguishing between **genuine** and **forged** signatures.

 The application compares two signature images, extracts meaningful features using a **Siamese Neural Network**, and computes a **similarity score** using **Euclidean Distance** to determine authenticity.